nmfs-opensci/NOAA-quarto-simple/README.md

 **Warning:** Check that the settings will allow the GitHub Action to run.
 See the instructions below under "GitHub Set-up".
 Scroll down to the troubleshooting section if the website is not built by the GitHub Action.

 **Note:** The GitHub Action installs R so you can render qmd files with R code.
 You will need to edit to install Python or Julia if your qmd uses those instead.
 If you have substantial computations, you don't want to be re-running all the computations for files that didn't change.
 Read about the [freeze option](https://quarto.org/docs/publishing/ci.html) for this situation.
-R users with complex reports with dependencies (so qmd B depends on qmd A or data file A) should be aware of the {targets} package which will help you keep track of files that need to be re-rendered due to changes in dependencies.
+R users with complex reports with dependencies should be aware of the {targets} package which will help you keep track of files that need to be re-rendered due to changes in dependencies.

 ## GitHub Set-up